 David’s practice focuses on complex litigation, particularly in the area of privacy and data security.
 He has extensive experience working with corporate clients that have suffered data breaches or have been accused of privacy violations, defending them against class actions and claims asserted by payment card brands and representing them in connection with federal and state government actions.
-In addition, David advises clients on a range of privacy and data security compliance matters, including the Payment Card Industry Data Security Standard.
+In addition, David advises clients on a range of privacy and data security compliance matters.
 As an experienced litigator, David also has represented clients in a variety of business disputes outside the privacy and cybersecurity context, including appellate, antitrust, securities, and regulatory matters.

 In addition, David is a thought leader in the area of privacy and cybersecurity, publishing extensively on the latest issues in the space and serving as a resource to reporters and others writing on breaking legal developments.
 David is also an active member of the Sedona Conference Working Group 11 on Data Security and Privacy Liability.